passcod/blook/transcripts/intergalactic-02.md

 S: So, yes, spoiler warning.
 What do we think about this game?

-Speaker 0: S I am going to talk through it, because I'm already talking.
+S: I am going to talk through it, because I'm already talking.
 Um.

 C: I really liked that it made me feel complicated and weird feelings and.

-Speaker 0: C I like a good narrative that can twist my emotions and that a way that it makes me hate myself a little bit.
+C: I like a good narrative that can twist my emotions and that a way that it makes me hate myself a little bit.

-Speaker 1: A It gave me a headache.
+A: It gave me a headache.

-Speaker 0: C Yeah I'm felt the same.
+C: Yeah I'm felt the same.

-Speaker 1: A Like, I loved it, don't get me wrong, but.
+A: Like, I loved it, don't get me wrong, but.

-Speaker 1: A I— straight after I played it I just went and layed down, for a little bit.
+A: I— straight after I played it I just went and layed down, for a little bit.

-Speaker 0: C [laughter]
+C: [laughter]

-Speaker 1: A Yeah.
+A: Yeah.

-Speaker 1: A It was just— it was this realy weird experience.
+A: It was just— it was this realy weird experience.
 I had this things where I was just hating playing it just cause it made me feel awful. [chuckle] Um.

-Speaker 1: A Like it was beautiful, really really well done but, the feelings that it creates are so negative, and like that's part of the power of it.
+A: Like it was beautiful, really really well done but, the feelings that it creates are so negative, and like that's part of the power of it.
 And I was just really overwhelmed by how, umm, awful it was.

 C: It kinda builds up that feeling of awe, and then it completely twists the feeling into disgust.

-Speaker 1: A Yeah.
+A: Yeah.
 Yeah exactly.

-Speaker 1: A Yeah, you're really, it really builds you up to let you down.
+A: Yeah, you're really, it really builds you up to let you down.

-Speaker 0: S Yeah it does.
+S: Yeah it does.
 Canti what did you think about this game.

-Speaker 2: C: Um I'm gonna— basically the same stuff that you said but in the context of having played it twice, because I came out the two times feeling very different about it.
+C: Um I'm gonna— basically the same stuff that you said but in the context of having played it twice, because I came out the two times feeling very different about it.
 The first time I played it, you know, I was completely blind to everything that Davey is saying, so it really feels like having the

 ## 02: 4.48